-- 1. List the current ZIP Code databases used by the hurricane model and the hurricane model components to which they relate.
-Provide the effective (official United States Postal Service) dates corresponding to the ZIP Code databases. - 2.
-Describe in detail how invalid ZIP Codes are handled. - 3.
-Describe the data, methods, and process used in the hurricane model to convert among street addresses, geocode locations (latitude-longitude), and ZIP Codes. - 4.
-List and provide a brief description of each hurricane model ZIP Code-based database (e.g., ZIP Code centroids). - 5.
+- 1. Provide a description of the geographic information system (GIS) software and tools used for geocoding. - 2.
+List the current ZIP Code databases used by the hurricane model and the hurricane model components to which they relate.
+Provide the effective (official United States Postal Service) dates corresponding to the ZIP Code databases. - 3.
+Describe in detail how invalid ZIP Codes are handled. - 4.
+Describe the data, methods, and process used in the hurricane model to convert among street addresses, geocode locations (latitude and longitude), and ZIP Codes.

+- 5. List and provide a brief description of each hurricane model ZIP Code-based database (e.g., ZIP Code centroids). - 6.
 Describe the process for updating hurricane model ZIP Code-based databases.

 - 1. Geographic displays for all ZIP Codes will be reviewed. - 2.
 Geographic comparisons of previous to current locations of ZIP Code centroids will be reviewed. - 3.
 Third party vendor information, if applicable, and a complete description of the process used to validate ZIP Code information will be reviewed. - 4.
 The treatment of ZIP Code centroids over water or other uninhabitable terrain will be reviewed. - 5.
 Examples of geocoding for complete and incomplete street addresses will be reviewed. - 6.
-Examples of latitude-longitude to ZIP Code conversions will be reviewed. - 7.
+Examples of latitude and longitude to ZIP Code conversions will be reviewed. - 7.
 Hurricane model ZIP Code-based databases will be reviewed.